meMehtab/notebook_sidebar_workflow/README.md

 - **TypeScript**: For when you want to catch bugs before they become "features"
 - **Tailwind CSS**: Utility-first CSS that doesn't make you want to throw your laptop
 - **Lucide React**: Beautiful icons that don't require a PhD in SVG

-### Architecture

-The app follows a simple but effective pattern:
-- **Context API**: For global state management (simpler than Redux, less mysterious than Zustand)
-- **Component Composition**: Each feature is its own component with clear responsibilities
-- **Mock Services**: Clean separation between UI and data layer, making it easy to swap in real services later

----

-Built with ❤️ and probably too much coffee.
-If you find this useful, star the repo.
-If you find bugs, well, that's what issues are for.